EOxServer/eoxserver/documentation/users/backends.rst

 Each storage can be given a name, which helps with management.

-A Storage can be linked to a StorageAuth_ model, which allows to specify authorization credentials.
+A Storage can be linked to a `Storage Auth`_ model, which allows to specify authorization credentials.

 .. table:: Default storage handlers